vandorjw/firefly/README.md

 I watched this [video](https://www.youtube.com/watch?v=eW5MdE3ZcAw) on how to configure the rules to my firestore database.

-These are the rules I came up with.
-(I am not sure if `create` is a thing but it seems to have worked.)
+These are the rules I came up with so far.
 ```
 rules_version = '2';
 service cloud.firestore {